AviatrixSystems/Docs/HowTos/FAQ.rst

 Follow `Getting Started on Google <http://docs.aviatrix.com/StartUpGuides/google-aviatrix-cloud-controller-startup-guide.html>`_ instructions to launch Controller on Google.

-What are the environment requirements for Aviatrix product?
+What are the deployment requirements for Aviatrix product?
 -----------------------------------------------------------------

 Aviatrix Controller and gateways are deployed on public subnets with public IP addresses for Internet access, as shown below.